02. Socket Programming

 Read and write

-Altough TCP and UDP provide different types of services, they share the same socket API, including the send() and recv() methods, which do what their names say.
+Although TCP and UDP provide different types of services, they share the same socket API, including the send() and recv() methods.
 For message-based sockets (UDP), each send/recv corresponds to a single packet.
 For byte-stream-based sockets (TCP), each send/recv appends to/consumes from the byte stream.

-Sending and receiving is also called reading and writing.
-The read/write syscalls on Linux are used for both sockets, disk files, pipes, and etc. Different types of handle sharing the same read/write API is merely a coincidence; one cannot simply switch the socket type from TCP to UDP without rewriting, as they are semantically incompatible.
+On Linux, send/revc are just a variant of the more generic read/write syscalls used for both sockets, disk files, pipes, and etc. Different types of handle sharing the same read/write API is merely a coincidence; it’s unlikely to have a piece of code that works for both TCP and UDP, as they are semantically incompatible.

 Summary: list of socket primitives